What Are the Steps to the Dissertation Process?

 As you embark on your journey in an online doctoral program, moving toward that culminating dissertation, you should expect that there will be course corrections along the way.
-Sometimes you may feel you’re spinning your wheels.
+Sometimes you may feel like you’re spinning your wheels.
 That’s a natural part of the process.
 Just don’t give up.
 With Walden as your GPS, you can navigate this route with confidence.

 The Dissertation Guidebook is one of the essential navigation tools Walden provides to its doctoral candidates.
 A vital portion of the document details the 15 required steps that take a dissertation from start to finish.
 Read along with Walden students to learn more about that process: